Closing certain businesses and venues

 - pubs, cinemas and theatres

-- all retail stores selling non-essential goods - this includes clothing and electronics stores; hair, beauty and nail salons; and outdoor and indoor markets, excluding food markets and livestock markets
+- most retail stores selling non-essential goods - this includes clothing and electronics stores; hair, beauty and nail salons; and outdoor and indoor markets, excluding food markets and livestock markets

 - libraries, community centres, and youth centres